NormanTUD/smartlocate/README.md

 smartlocate cat and dog /home/username/Documents

 # Search for "cat and dog" (exactly in that order) in /home/username/Documents
-smartlocate cat and dog /home/username/Documents --exact
+smartlocate "cat and dog" /home/username/Documents --exact

 # Help
 smartlocate --help